 Whitney has a Bachelor of Arts in Public Relations and a Master of Arts in Journalism from the University of Georgia.
 Along with her role at Origami Works Foundation, Whitney is a sports and pop culture scriptwriter, avid reader and aspiring gardener.

 Becca (they/she) is Directory Manager of both Talent Solutions Connector and Chicagoland CareerPathways at Origami Works Foundation.
 They direct and improve these projects' operations through their wide-ranging skill sets, with proven strengths in relationship management, data administration, communications and marketing, collaborative design, and systems thinking.
 They are passionate about economic equity and value-driven in all of their work at Origami Works Foundation.

 Becca is a graduate of Princeton University with a BA in Slavic Languages and Literatures, focusing on the politics of Russian rap music.
 She is an avid reader, lifelong learner, and relentless defender of her New Jersey roots.

-As the Team Experience Manager, Ann (she/her) helps to foster a positive and productive culture at Origami Works Foundation.
+As Director of Operations, Ann (she/her) helps to foster a positive and productive culture at Origami Works Foundation.
 She works with individual employees and project teams to help incorporate our vision, mission, and beliefs into everything we do.